RibbonCommunications/webrtc-hid-sdk/README.md

 #### Return value
 None

-The above are instructions from your app to kandy-hid, requesting that the HID device enter a perform a specific state change.
+The above are instructions from your app to kandy-hid, requesting that the HID device perform a specific state change.

 <sup>1</sup> See details regarding 'calls_on_hold' in [call swap documentation](./docs/swap.md).